A 'once in a generation' winter storm will impact nearly every state and cripple Christmas travel

-A strengthening major winter storm will bring more than a foot of snow and possible blizzard conditions to the Midwest, as the National Weather Service warns of "life-threatening" wind chills for millions.
+A major winter storm and cold blast will impact nearly every state and bring what the National Weather Service is calling a "once in a generation type event" that will cripple travel on some of the busiest travel days of the year.

-The storm and cold blast will impact nearly every state and bring what the weather service is calling a "once in a generation type event" that will cripple travel on some of the busiest travel days of the year.
+The strengthening storm will bring more than a foot of snow and possible blizzard conditions to the Midwest, as the weather service warns of "life-threatening" wind chills for millions.

-There are more than 90 million people under winter weather alerts and more than 87 million people under wind chill alerts.
+More than 90 million people are under winter weather alerts and more than 87 million are under wind chill alerts.
 The alerts stretch across 37 states, dipping as far south as the Texas/Mexico border.

 People are also reading…